open-telemetry/community/projects/k8s-semconv.md

 The goal is to follow @tedsuo's proposed [Semantic Convention Process](https://docs.google.com/document/d/1ghvajKaipiNZso3fDtyNxU7x1zx0_Eyd02OGpMGEpLE/edit#heading=h.xc2ft2cddhny).

-- Stage 1: Working Group Preparation
+- Stage 1: SIG Preparation
 - Stage 2: Stabilizing the Specification
 - Stage 3: Implementation

 ## Timeline

 Timeline
-Stage 1 (Working Group Preparation) is happening now.
+Stage 1 (SIG Preparation) is happening now.

 Stage 2 (Stabilizing the Specification) will begin as soon as we have adequate staffing for this project, and we coordinate weekly